White & Awakening

 - You want to deepen your understanding of racial harm and your role in healing it

-- You’re looking for an anti-racist learning space grounded in compassion, awareness, and accountability
+- You are looking for an anti-racist learning space grounded in compassion, awareness, and accountability

-- You’re ready to move beyond defensiveness and into thoughtful, sustained engagement
+- You are ready to move beyond defensiveness and into thoughtful, sustained engagement

 What You Receive